-1. SCA1-SCA0 and T1M bit definitions can be found in Section 31.1.
+1. SCA1-SCA0 and T1M bit definitions can be found in Section 28.1.
 2. X = Don't care.

-31. Timers
+28. Timers

-Each MCU includes four counter/timers: two are 16-bit counter/timers compatible with those found in the standard 8051, and two are 16-bit auto-reload timer for use with the ADC, SMBus, or for general purpose use.
+Each MCU includes three counter/timers: two are 16-bit counter/timers compatible with those found in the standard 8051, and one is a 16-bit auto-reload timer for use with the ADC, SMBus, or for general purpose use.
 These timers can be used to measure time intervals, count external events and generate periodic interrupt requests.
 Timer 0 and Timer 1 are nearly identical and have four primary modes of operation.
-Timer 2 and Timer 3 offer 16-bit and split 8-bit timer functionality with auto-reload.
-Additionally, Timer 3 offers the ability to be clocked from the external oscillator while the device is in Suspend mode, and can be used as a wake-up source.
+Timer 2 offers 16-bit and split 8-bit timer functionality with auto-reload.
+Additionally, Timer 2 offers the ability to be clocked from the external oscillator while the device is in Suspend mode, and can be used as a wake-up source.
 This allows for implementation of a very low-power system, including RTC capability.